ant-design/ant-design-pro-site/docs/server.en-US.md

 ---
 order: 7
-title: Work with Server
+title: Communicate with Server
-type: Introduction
+type: 入门
 ---

-Ant Design Pro is a single-page application based on the React technology stack.
-We provide a development model with front-end code and local mock data.
-Work with server-side applications of any technology stack through the Restful APIs.
-The following is a brief introduction to the basic syntax of interaction with the server.
+Ant Design Pro is a SPA based on the React technology stack.
+We provide a set of front-end code and local simulation data development model.

-## Front-end request flow
+Work in the form of an API with the server application of any technology stack.
+The basics of interacting with the server are briefly described below.

+## Request Process

-In Ant Design Pro, a complete front-end UI interaction to the server-side processing flow is like this:
+In Ant Design Pro, a complete front-end UI interaction to the server-side processing flow looks like this:

 1. UI component interaction;
 2. Call the effect of model;
 3. Call the unified management service request function;
-4. Send request using encapsulated request.js;
+4. Send the request using the encapsulated request.js;
-5. Get server return;
+5. Get the server response;
-6. Then call reducer to change the state;
+6. Then call reducer to change state;
 7. Update the model.

-From the above, we can see that unified request processing is placed in the services folder for the convenience of management and maintenance, and files are generally split according to the model dimension.
-For example:
+As can be seen from the above process, in order to facilitate management and maintenance, unified request processing is placed in the `services` folder, and the files are generally split according to the model dimension, such as:

 ```
 services/